Center for Energy & Environmental Sustainability (CEES)

 The National Science Foundation (NSF) has awarded PVAMU a five-year, $5 million grant to establish the Center for Energy and Environmental Sustainability (CEES) under the Center for Research Excellence in Science and Technology (CREST) program.
-Dr. Raghava R. Kommalapati, Professor and Interim Department Head of Civil and Environmental Engineering is the Principal Investigator and Director for the center.
+Dr. Raghava R. Kommalapati, Professor of Civil and Environmental Engineering is the Principal Investigator and Director for the center.
 He works along with the 3 Co-PIs, Dr. Ananda Amarasekhara (Group lead for Biofuels), Dr. Ziaul Huque (Group lead for Wind energy) and Dr. Paul Biney (Technical Coordinator).

 The Center consists of a diverse team of faculty and research scientists from two colleges (Roy G. Perry College of Engineering and the Brailsford College of Arts & Sciences) and five departments (Chemical, Civil & Environmental, Mechanical and Electrical Engineering, and Chemistry and Physics).
-The goal of the center is to establish research and education focused on energy engineering.
-An added goal of the education effort is to significantly increase the number of students from underrepresented groups who earn their B.S., M.S. and Ph.D. degrees in science, technology, engineering and mathematics (STEM) fields.
+The center’s goal is to establish research and education programs that focus on energy engineering and significantly increase the number of underrepresented groups who earn their B.S., M.S. and Ph.D. degrees in the science, technology, engineering and mathematics (STEM) fields.

 The Senior Personnel team works closely with the Post-Doctoral and the student researchers.
 Some of the sub-project research topics include: optimization of biofuels production yields; development of optimization tools and their application to wind turbine research; and life cycle assessment of conventional, nuclear and renewable energy.